christianpetri/Juventus_Semesterarbeit_Webentwicklung_4I_2018/README.md

 * [JQuery](http://jquery.com/) - jQuery is a fast, small, and feature-rich JavaScript library
 * [Bootstrap](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS
 * [Lodash](https://lodash.com/) - A JavaScript utility library delivering consistency, modularity, performance, & extras
-* [Webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends
 * [Rimraf](https://www.npmjs.com/package/rimraf) -  The UNIX command rm -rf for Node.js.
 Deep deletion (like rm -rf) module for Node.js that provides asynchronous deep- deletion of files and directories
 * [webpack](https://webpack.js.org/) - At its core, webpack is a static module bundler for modern JavaScript applications
 * [Webpack-dev-server](https://github.com/webpack/webpack-dev-server) - webpack-dev-server.
 Use webpack with a development server that provides live reloading